11Q13

 11Q13, also 11QMelch or the Melchizedek document, is a fragmentary manuscript among the Dead Sea Scrolls (from Cave 11) which mentions Melchizedek as leader of God's angels in a war in Heaven against the angels of darkness instead of the more familiar Archangel Michael.
 The text is an apocalyptic commentary on the Jubilee year of Leviticus 25.
-The Dead Sea Scrolls contain texts in Hebrew, Aramaic and Greek, the language of 11Q13 is Hebrew, date of composition is circa 100 BCE.
+The Dead Sea Scrolls contain texts in Hebrew, Aramaic and Greek; the language of 11Q13 is Hebrew.
+The date of composition is circa 100 BC.